twuilliam/nodes-info/lisa.md

 `--time` maximum of 5 days (120:00:00)
 `-p gpu` get a node with GPUs

-You can also submit a job instead of using an interactive session:
+However, the preferred way of interacting with the job queue is to submit a job using the interactive session:

 ```bash
 srun --time=HH:MM:SS -p gpu myjob.sh